truszk/birthdeath/README.md

 webppl bdInferMCMC.wppl --require . --require fs -- --tree path/to/phyjson/file [--burnin burnin --lag lag --samples nsamples]
 ``
 Where:
-- `burnin' is the number of initial MCMC steps discarded as burn-in period  (default: 5000)
+- `burnin` is the number of initial MCMC steps discarded as burn-in period  (default: 5000)
-- `lag' is the number of MCMC steps discarded between any two consecutive samples collected (default: 100)
+- `lag` is the number of MCMC steps discarded between any two consecutive samples collected (default: 100)
-- `nsamples' is the total number of samples collected (default: 300)
+- `nsamples` is the total number of samples collected (default: 300)

 To run SMC, type
 ``